 How GoFundMe works

 GoFundMe is a platform to raise donations toward a project.
-You’ll pay an overall platform fee and a fee on each donation.
+You’ll pay a fee on each donation you receive.

 - Widely recognized brand, which can help with fundraising